rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. GC in the news.
 Why did it go away?
 One of my favorite things.
 Recent ones: Kumail.
 Kumail again.
 Rachel Rose.
 Albert Owusu Asare.

-1. Wednesday is Prince Spaghetti Day.
-(Maybe Wednesday this week.)

 1. "The Champagne of Beers".
 What does that mean?
 It's not like they've called it the "Lafite Rothchild of beers".
 Do they mean